-Mr Tan, 60, a smoker with diabetes mellitus (DM), hypertension and chronic kidney disease (CKD) Stage 3, and recurrent gout flares last five weeks of increasing intensity and duration.
+Mr Tan, 60, is a smoker with diabetes mellitus (DM), hypertension, and chronic kidney disease (CKD) Stage 3, and recurrent gout flares lasting five weeks with increasing intensity and duration.
 He assumes it is due to frequent travel and lack of exercise.
 He comes today for routine review of his chronic diseases.
-Current laboratory results are creatinine 106, eGFR 56, uric acid 490, HbAIc 7.3 percent, random hypocount 8.5 mmol/L. He is on glipizide 5mg bd, Metformin 250mg BD, Amlodipine 5mg OM.
+Current laboratory results are creatinine 106 mmol/l, eGFR 56 mL/min/1.73m2, uric acid 490 μmol/L, HbA1c 7.3 percent, random hypocount 8.5 mmol/L. He is on glipizide 5 mg BD, Metformin 250 mg BD, Amlodipine 5 mg OM.
 He complains of severe gout pain.
-He had always been reluctant to start definitive treatment which you had previously mentioned.
+He had always been reluctant to start definitive treatment, which you had previously mentioned.
 What will you do next?